Skip to main content

 What Could Be Better

-• Requires Philips Hue Bridge — $60 additional investment for new Hue users
+• Requires Philips Hue Bridge — roughly $60 additional investment for new Hue users

 • Strip format, not globe string lights — different aesthetic than classic Edison-style outdoor strings

-• The Govee RGBIC at $55 covers 30 ft with similar color capability
+• The Govee RGBIC near $60 covers 48 ft with similar color capability

 The Verdict

-The Philips Hue Outdoor Lightstrip is the right choice for existing Hue households who want outdoor coverage on the same platform, or buyers who prioritize brightness and IP67 durability above all else.
-For buyers starting fresh without Hue, the Govee RGBIC at $55 delivers comparable color with 30 ft of coverage and no hub cost.
+The Philips Hue Outdoor Lightstrip is the right choice for existing Hue households who want outdoor coverage on the same platform, or buyers who prioritize brightness and IP67 durability above all else — and if you're buying new in 2026, compare it against the newer Matter-native Hue Neon Outdoor Lightstrip.
+For buyers starting fresh without Hue, the Govee RGBIC near $60 delivers comparable color with 48 ft of coverage and no hub cost.

 Check Price on Amazon →